Bachelor of Science in Psychology in Addictions

 Website: http://naadac.org

-Upon completion of the following courses in your program, and if you meet the organization’s additional requirements, you may be eligible to apply for the National Certification Commission for Addiction Professionals (NCC AP) National Certified Peer Recovery Support Specialist (NCPRSS) Certification.
+Upon completion of the following courses in your program, and if you meet the organization’s additional requirements, you may be eligible to apply for the optional National Certification Commission for Addiction Professionals (NCC AP) National Certified Peer Recovery Support Specialist (NCPRSS) Certification.

 • PS124 🌐 Introduction to Psychology